Preserving Family Photographs | 7 Steps to Secure & Share Your History

 When it comes to preserving family photographs, there are a variety of different types of acid-free enclosures available, each in a wide range of sizes—including a number of larger sizes—to fit your specific needs.

-With enclosures, the fundamental difference between clear sleeves or bags (see photo above) and opaque envelopes or folders (see photo below) is transparency.
+With enclosures, the fundamental difference between clear sleeves or bags and opaque envelopes or folders is transparency.

 Using a clear enclosure will allow you to see exactly what is inside for easy identification, while envelopes & folders offer a slightly greater level of structural support and can hold either single- or multiple images.

-Whether using clear sleeves or bags (on left), or opaque envelopes or folders (on right) when preserving family photographs, placing them in acid-free Drop Front Boxes will add yet another layer of archival protection while keeping your photos organized & accessible.
-These versatile boxes are relatively inexpensive, and are available in many sizes / in 1-1/2″ and 3″ depths / and in four different colors.
+Whether using clear sleeves or bags or opaque envelopes or folders when preserving family photographs, placing them in acid-free Drop Front Boxes will add yet another layer of archival protection while keeping your photos organized and accessible.
+These versatile boxes are relatively inexpensive, and are available in many sizes, in 1-1/2″ and 3″ depths, and in gray, black, and tan.

 Step 6 – Matting & Framing

-Matting and framing a unique family photograph such as this allows it to be enjoyed & shared every day, and here are the steps to follow (please contact us for more information on any of these easy procedures):
+Matting and framing a unique family photograph allows it to be enjoyed every day.
+Here are the steps to follow.

 1. lay your photo out on a clean, dry surface